 Exercise plays an important role in the health and functioning of our feet.
-Stretching and foot muscle strengthening exercises can even correct flat feet in some cases.
+Research has shown that stretching and strengthening exercises for flat feet can improve their appearance and reduce pain associated with the condition.

 Types of Flat Feet